veden/rampantMaintenance/README.md

 - When damaged machines breakdown more damage is taken and more time is required to come back up
 - Tech to reduce breakdowns
 - Idle Machines have a greatly reduced chance of breakdown
+- Tiles under buildings contribute to damage, breakdowns, and downtime
+- Pollution over buildings contribute to damage, breakdowns, and downtime

 # Planned Features